The Clown (1953 film): Plot

-Dodo's ex-wife Paula Henderson and her new husband, Ralph, a successful businessman, are in the audience.
-She does not recognize Dink until the boy embraces Dodo.
-Henderson goes backstage to say that Paula wants to see her son, whom she surrendered during the divorce because Dodo was a wealthy star.

-Dodo takes $200 from Henderson and sends Dink to the hotel room, where he tells Paula about his father.
-He thinks his mother died a long time ago.
-She tells him who she is, but he is not impressed.
+Dodo's ex-wife Paula Henderson and her successful new husband, Ralph, are in the audience.
+She doesn't recognize Dink until the boy embraces Dodo.
+Ralph goes backstage to say that Paula wants to see her son, whom she surrendered during the divorce because Dodo was a wealthy star.
+Dodo takes $200 from Henderson and sends Dink to their hotel room, where he tells Paula about his father.
+He thinks his mother died a long time ago and is unimpressed when she reveals who she is.

 Dodo promptly loses the money in a dice game, as well as the watch, which he takes while Dink is asleep.
 The guy who won the watch offers to sell it back.
 In the morning, Henderson asks for the boy.
 Dink discovers the watch is missing and is crushed.

-Dodo takes a job at a stag party—with strippers—for the $65 he needs to buy back the watch.
+Dodo takes a job at a stag party—with strippers to earn the $65 he needs to buy back the watch.
 When the police raid the event, Goldie bails him out.
-Goldie is bewildered: He would have given Dodo $6,500, if he had asked.
+Bewildered, Goldie tells Dodo he would have given him $6,500 if he had asked.
 Dodo tells Goldie to take Dink to his mother, telling the boy he doesn't like him anymore and slapping him.
-After Dink and Goldie leave, Dodo, weeping, punches an old picture of himself over and over, crying, “I hit my kid!
-I hit my kid!…”
+After Dink and Goldie leave, Dodo, weeping, punches an old picture of himself repeatedly while crying, “I hit my kid!
+I hit my kid!"

 Dink is welcomed by the Hendersons, but he runs away.

 Goldie comes up with a great opportunity for television, The Dodo Delwyn Show.
 Dodo refuses, until Dink appears.
 Dink is thrilled at the chance for a comeback.
 During rehearsal, Dodo has a moment of breathlessness during a stair-climbing routine.

 The Hendersons come to the opening broadcast.
-Paula tells Dodo that Dink belongs with him.
-He has done a wonderful job.
+Paula tells Dodo that he's done a wonderful job with Dink, who belongs with him.

 The show is a huge success.
 After several acts, Dodo gets dizzy but insists on finishing with a “topsy turvy” sketch where a drunk wakes to find the room turned on its side, thanks to his wife and a helpful carpenter.
 He takes his bow, thanking the audience for “filling his heart.”
 Offstage, he collapses and dies.
 Inconsolable, Dink ricochets from man to man, calling for his father, then runs to Paula's arms, calling her Mother, and crying “Dodo is dead!” over and over as they walk away.